10 May 2026

 A 1956 Mūsų Pastogė item reports that enough candidates had been found to have an election for a committee to oversee the Sydney community’s affairs.
 Obolevičius (no given name) was one of them.
 The National Archives of Australia has only one Obolevicius in its RecordSearch: Edmundas.

 This conflicts with a 1952 comment in a Canadian newspaper, Tėviškės Žiburiai, reporting on Lithuanian students still in Germany.
-The report includes the Doctor of Economics Obelevičius, who went to Australia but who has returned to Hangelar (a district of the city of Sankt Augustin located between the centre of Sankt Augustin and Bonn).
+The report includes the Doctor of Economics Obelevičius, who went to Australia but who has returned to Hangelar, a district of the city of Sankt Augustin located between the centre of Sankt Augustin and Bonn.
 If that Dr Obelevičius is indeed Edmundas, the question asked by the Goliath Cement management is answered easily.

 Despite the absence of a second Obolevicius from the National Archives’ records, a report in the Mūsų Pastogė sports section of the 8 May 1959 includes a B Obelevičius living in a Snowy Mountains settlement named River Camp.
 This is some distance from Sydney in 1956, but it is possible that B Obelevičius was volunteering then for the Sydney community committee, rather than Edmundas.

 We’ve tried to find more information about the PhD in Economics, but available evidence on the Web has not yielded more information.
+The University of Cologne, near Brauweiler and with an excellent reputation in the field of economics, replied to a query that its 1947 enrolment records could be examined in person only.

 The best that Artificial Intelligence can do is suggest a number of reasons why further information is missing, such as, the successful candidate was not required to lodge his thesis back then, or, it was completed at the University of Königsberg, now Kaliningrad, whose records might be buried in Russian Archives.